pcaracal/M324_Devops_CICD_Test/vorgehensweise.md

 6. Gh actions can't push to the ghcr since GITHUB_TOKEN cannot crud in the ghcr
 7. Create a PAT with the perms needed to push to the ghcr
 8. Push again
+9. The image is now in the ghcr
+10. Add links to the ghcr and docker hub

 ## Links